Jury begins deliberations in Jennifer Hudson family killings

 Hudson, her head bowed at times when graphic photographs were shown to the jury, sat with family members in the Chicago courtroom.

-The defense attorney for accused killer William Balfour poked holes in the prosecution's mostly circumstantial case in her final statement and accused the police of concocting evidence to convict her client.
+The defence attorney for accused killer William Balfour poked holes in the prosecution's mostly circumstantial case in her final statement and accused the police of concocting evidence to convict her client.

-"They were trying to convict a pre-chosen defendant," defense attorney Amy Thompson told the Cook County Criminal Court jury in her closing statement following two weeks of testimony.
+"They were trying to convict a pre-chosen defendant," defence attorney Amy Thompson told the Cook County Criminal Court jury in her closing statement following two weeks of testimony.

 The jury deliberated for five hours Wednesday night without a verdict, and were sequestered by Cook County Judge Charles Burns.
 Deliberations resume Thursday morning at 9:30 a.m. local time.